 BPS registered Chartered Counselling Psychologist

-Current (2020) postgraduate training: advanced diploma in couples therapy; diploma in specialist psychotherapy with ex-boarders.
+Current (2020) postgraduate training: advanced diploma in Couples Therapy; Couples Institute New York: Developmental Model training; diploma in Compulsive Sexual Behaviours; diploma in specialist psychotherapy with Ex-Boarders.

 Examples of past CPD: short training workshops include using mindfulness, schema therapy, coaching, expressive therapies and ACT (acceptance & commitment therapy).